 Another feature that makes this a great sports brace is its material.
-Outside of the pulley system, and the Velcro closure, the remainder of the lumbar wrap is a mesh material that’s flexible, super lightweight and about as breathable as fabrics come.
+Outside of the pulley system, and the fastener, the remainder of the lumbar wrap is a mesh material that’s flexible, super lightweight and about as breathable as fabrics come.

 The edge of this tailbone pain reliever belt is finished, so it won’t irritate your skin when you’re walking, biking, or on the move.

 Sacroiliac joint dysfunction is also a common cause of low-back pain during pregnancy, as changes in weight, posture, and hormones can make the joints too mobile for their own good.
 (This is just one of many sources of pain during pregnancy.)

 You can also wear this garment while or after you’re pregnant can also help stabilize the overly mobile SI joints and pelvic area, so long as you don’t measure more than 50 inches around the widest part of your hips.